GMYN Safeguarding Policy Statement

 - Awareness: We will ensure that all staff and volunteers and others are aware of the problem of child and adult abuse.

-- Prevention: We will ensure, through awareness and good practice, that staff, volunteers minimise the risks to participants.
+- Prevention: We will ensure, through safe staff/volunteer recruitment, required checks are made and regular good practice and awareness, that staff, volunteers minimise the risks to participants.

 - Reporting: We will ensure that staff, volunteers and others are clear what steps to take where concerns arise regarding the safety of children and young people.